image of diverse group collaboration (for a hr tech)

 At the same time, Linkfluence had developed a major technological breakthrough.

-This opened a far larger opportunity.
+This opened a much larger opportunity.

 The strategic pivot was clear: move from social listening into market research.